Broadband speed test

 The response time, measured in milliseconds (ms), shows how quickly you get a response after you've sent out a request.
 More responsive connections – indicated with a low number – are necessary for applications where timing is everything, such as interactive video games.

-The download speed shows the rate at which data is transferred from the internet to your device, while the upload speed shows the reverse – the rate that data is transferred from your device to the internet.
+The download speed shows the rate at which data is transferred from the internet to your device, while the upload speed shows the reverse – the rate data is transferred from your device to the internet.
 Download speeds are usually of more interest, as most tasks require you to download information.

 It's important to note that the speed test results only represent a snapshot of your broadband connection at the time of testing.
-So to build an accurate picture, we would suggest you run several tests during a single week, in peak usage time (between 8pm and 10pm) and during off-peak times.
+So to build an accurate picture, we would suggest you run several tests during a single week, in peak use time (between 8pm and 10pm) and during off-peak times.

 The results also only show the speeds you're getting on the device you're using for the test – the speed your provider is delivering to your house may be higher, especially if you're performing the test wirelessly at some distance from your router.